|Metro Area||Low end price||High end price|

-MRI scanners (Magnetic resonance imaging) utilize a combination of technology which includes the use of radio waves, an extremely powerful magnet and computer software to produce MRI scans.
-MRI scans provide three dimensional images of organs, soft tissues, bone and practically all other internal body structures.
-The MRI pictures are examined on a computer monitor and typically provided to the patient on a CD-rom.
-MRI scans do not omit radiation and are noninvasive.
+MRI scanners (Magnetic resonance imaging) utilize a combination of technology which includes the use of radio waves, an extremely powerful magnet, and computer software to produce MRI scans.
+MRI scans provide three-dimensional images of organs, soft tissues, bone, and practically all other internal body structures.
+The MRI pictures are examined on a computer monitor and typically provided to the patient on a CD-ROM.
+MRI scans do not emit radiation and are noninvasive.

 Side Effects of MRIs

 Some patients experience claustrophobia while undergoing an MRI scan.
 Depending on the type of MRI scanner, the space in which patients are positioned can be small.
 Also, patients are supposed to lie as still as possible during the scan.
 Any patient who is equipped with a pacemaker, metal spinal implants, or other metal chips/clips cannot undergo an MRI scan.

 In addition to those with implants, patients who have the following should not enter an MRI machine:

 - vagus nerve stimulators

 - insulin pumps